Rosemary L. Malfi

 Tomorrow's Professor Today Program (TPT), University of Virginia

-Completed a 2-year professional development program for graduate students and postdoctoral fellows that is designed to enhance teaching skills and to improve preparedness for a university career.
-Through TPT, I completed a semester-long pedagogy seminar (Fall 2012) and trained in various pedagogical methods, including the Flipped Classroom model and POGIL (Process-Oriented Guided-Inquiry Learning).
+Completed a 2-year professional development program for graduate students and postdoctoral fellows that is designed to enhance teaching skills.
+Completed a semester-long pedagogy seminar, which included the Flipped Classroom model and Process-Oriented Guided-Inquiry Learning.

 Research Ethics for Undergraduate Research Programs, Center for Undergraduate Learning and National Center for Professional and Research Ethics.
 Trained in delivering instruction to undergraduate audiences on responsible conduct in research (RCR).